Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 20. Descending Channel pattern

-This chart pattern forms when the price continuously forms highs and lows in a downtrend.
+This trading patterns forms when the price continuously forms highs and lows in a downtrend.

 • What it means: This is a signal that the downtrend will be continued and wait for a breakout.